gemy570/alx-pre_course/README.md

-# hellow world
+# alx-pre_course
-# hi this is my first repository on github
+# I'm now a ALX Student, this is my first repository as a full-stack engineer
 # i love reading ang writing